 NIWA was contracted by Bay of Plenty Regional Council (BOPRC) to assess the ecological condition of 12 lakes within the Rotorua Region using LakeSPI (Submerged Plant Indicators).
-LakeSPI was developed according to Ministry for the Environment agreed criteria for freshwater indicators, for the establishment of long-term baselines for Lake State of the Environment reporting and to monitor trends over time.
+LakeSPI was developed according to Ministry for the Environment agreed criteria for freshwater indicators, for the establishment of long-term reference conditions for Lake State of the Environment reporting and to monitor trends over time.
 LakeSPI results are presented as a percentage of each lake's maximum scoring potential to enable comparisons between lakes.
-To identify time trends, each lake has also been assessed using three baseline conditions: Pristine condition (lake plant communities in pre-impacted times), Historical condition (described by historical data) and Present day condition (using most recent data).
+To identify time trends, each lake has also been assessed using three reference conditions: Pristine condition (lake plant communities in pre-impacted times), Historical condition (described by historical data) and Present day condition (using most recent data).

 LakeSPI results show many of the Rotorua Lakes have undergone significant change over the last two decades and continue to be vulnerable to further changes from invasive plants and water quality deterioration.
-Lakes Tikitapu, Rotokakahi and Rerewhakaaitu show the biggest change in lake condition over the last 20 years on account of changing water quality or clarity; while the second biggest change to affect the Rotorua lakes has been from the introduction of invasive plant species.
+Lakes Tikitapu and Rotokakahi show the biggest change in lake condition over the last 24 years on account of changing water quality or clarity; while the second biggest change to affect the Rotorua Lakes has been from the introduction of invasive plant species.

-Present day LakeSPI Indices for lakes in the Rotorua region ranged widely from 15% to 51% and using the LakeSPI categories included one lake assessed as being in 'high' condition, eight lakes as 'moderate' and three lakes in 'poor' condition.
-No Rotorua lakes were recorded in the 'excellent' or 'non-vegetated' categories.
+Present day LakeSPI Indices for lakes in the Rotorua region ranged widely from 17% to 51% and for ease of reporting LakeSPI status, were categorised into five groups according to the value of the LakeSPI Index.
+One Rotorua lake was assessed as being in 'high' condition, eight lakes as 'moderate' and three lakes were categorised as in 'poor' condition.
+None of the 12 Rotorua lakes were recorded in the 'excellent' or 'non-vegetated' categories.